nlfiedler/akashita/README.md

 Unfortunately, a Docker container does not have sufficient privileges to create or destroy ZFS pools, but it can do just about everything else.
-As such, testing can be done within a VM, but not within a container.
-The test suite itself is rather delicate and specific to testing on Ubuntu in a VM.
+As such, testing should be done within a VM instead of a container.
+In fact, the test suite itself is rather delicate and specific to testing on Ubuntu in a VM.
 Use [Vagrant](https://www.vagrantup.com) and [Fabric](http://www.fabfile.org) 1.x to set up the VM.